influencer marketing · brand strategy

 What signals predict a YouTube creator will deliver on a brand deal?

-100K+ subs, 3+ prior sponsor deals, US-dominant audience.
-Engagement above 3% on accounts over 50K is a strong supporting filter for finance and SaaS niches.
+Engagement above 3% on accounts over 50K is a strong filter for finance and SaaS niches.

 Should I use a creator marketplace or build a shortlist directly?

-How long should the workflow to find YouTube influencers take per brief?
+How long should the workflow take per brief?

 Frequently asked

-Start with the mid tier (100K to 500K subscribers), filter by your category niche, then filter by sponsor history (3+ logged deals in the last 24 months).
-On our database that pipeline cuts 158,555 creators down to roughly 1,500 to 3,000 workable candidates per brand brief, and the final 30-creator shortlist usually emerges from there in under two hours.
+Start mid tier (100K to 500K subs).
+Filter by niche.
+Then filter by sponsor history (3 or more logged deals in the last 24 months).
+Our funnel cuts 158,555 creators to 1,500 to 3,000 picks per brief.
+The 30-creator shortlist drops out in under two hours.

 How many YouTube creators should be on my shortlist?

-Build a 30-creator shortlist for a 10-integration quarter.
-The 3:1 ratio accounts for non-responders, rate misalignment, schedule conflicts, and creator-fit issues.
-From our network's experience, roughly 33% of cold-pitched creators in a well-built shortlist convert to a confirmed deal, which is why the 30-to-10 ratio works.
+Build a 30-creator shortlist for a 10-deal quarter.
+The 3:1 ratio covers non-replies, rate gaps, schedule conflicts, and fit issues.
+About 33% of cold-pitched creators in a good shortlist turn into a deal.
+That is why 30-to-10 works.

 What signals predict a YouTube creator will deliver on a brand deal?

-Three signals dominate: 100K+ subscribers (mid tier wins 38% of all deals, n=42,191), 3+ prior sponsor deals in our database (operationally proven), and US-dominant audience (carries a 20% to 40% rate premium but makes attribution work).
-Engagement rate above 3% on accounts over 50K subscribers is a strong supporting filter, especially for finance and SaaS.
+Three signals lead.
+100K or more subs (mid tier wins 38% of all deals).
+3 or more prior sponsor deals in our database.
+US-dominant audience (20% to 40% rate uplift).
+Engagement above 3% on accounts over 50K is a strong extra filter for finance and SaaS.

 Should I use a creator marketplace or build a shortlist directly?

-Build directly above $50,000 annual spend.
-Creator marketplaces work for high-volume nano and micro UGC but quality drops fast at the mid tier and above.
-Direct sourcing against our database of 158,555 creators with 176,223 logged deals gives you sponsor history, rate signals, and category fit in one pass.
-Marketplaces optimize for volume, not fit.
+Build directly above $50,000 yearly spend.
+Marketplaces work for high-volume nano and micro UGC.
+Quality drops fast at the mid tier and above.
+Direct sourcing against our 158,555 creators with 176,223 logged deals gives you sponsor history, rate signals, and category fit in one pass.
+Marketplaces tune for volume, not fit.

-How long should the workflow to find YouTube influencers take per brief?
+How long should the workflow take per brief?

-From a cold start, plan 90 to 120 minutes to find YouTube influencers for a single brief.
-The funnel cuts 158,555 creators to 30 in roughly 30 minutes with the right filters.
-The remaining hour is manual review of channel quality, recent video performance, and sponsor fit signals.
-Top operators ratchet that down to 45 minutes once their category playbook is set.
+From a cold start, plan 90 to 120 minutes per brief.
+The funnel cuts 158,555 creators to 30 in about 30 minutes with the right filters.
+The rest is manual review of channel quality, recent video stats, and sponsor fit signals.
+Top operators cut to 45 minutes once their playbook is set.